 You can encourage their natural curiosity by creating organic learning moments based on their interests.
 Someone in a rural setting could take their child down to the creek.
 If your child is really interested in fish, you could talk about that interest with them.
 Maybe you could even do a little research yourself, and you could both learn something!
 Meanwhile, if you live in a city, you could take your child to the supermarket and show them where mommy and daddy buy food.

 You don’t need to force their attention onto one subject or another.
 You can channel their natural curiosity to engage them.
 Pay attention to what they’re interested in and build on it.
-You’d be amazed at what they retain!
+If your child is telling you that they’re interested in something in their environment, you’d be amazed at what they retain.

 You could even build structured activities around their interests.
 If they really love the story “Goodnight Gorilla,” for example, you can plan a trip to the zoo so they can see a gorilla in real life.
 This little act of recognizing what your child likes can mean a lot to them, and it could even help to shape their interests and passions for the rest of their life.